laravel-china/laravel-docs/eloquent-mutators.md

         ];
     }

-一旦类型转换被定义，则可以访问 `options` 属性，它将会自动把 JSON 反序列化成一个 PHP 数组。当你设置 `options` 属性的值时，指定的数组将会被自动序列化成 JSON 以便进行保存：
+Once the cast is defined, you may access the `options` attribute and it will automatically be deserialized from JSON into a PHP array.
+When you set the value of the `options` attribute, the given array will automatically be serialized back into JSON for storage:

     $user = App\User::find(1);